FakeItEasy/FakeItEasy/docs/argument-constraints.md

     .Throws<Exception>();
 ```

-Strongly typed overloads of `WhenArgumentsMatch` are also available:
+Strongly typed overloads of `WhenArgumentsMatch` are also available for methods of up to 4
+parameters (if a method has more parameters, use the variant described above):

 ```csharp
 A.CallTo(() => fake.Bar(null, 0))